My Philosophy of Composition in the Twenty-First Century

 - Sibelius, Rachmaninoff, Prokofiev, Vaughan-Williams, Ravel, Barber, and others like them are role models for my work, though mine sounds nothing like any of theirs, nor theirs like each others’.
 Though each had a completely unique artistic voice, what they did have in common was an essentially melodic, narrative style and a great mastery of craft.
-They are role models, because, collectively, they proved that well-written, new tonal music could continue to be infinitely viable as an option for composers, both in the midst of their own Modernist era and in today’s pluralistic classical milieu.
-Composing with this type of traditional craft is far easier said than done, though, and I have labored for decades to learn to do it.
+They are role models, because, collectively, they proved that well-written, new tonal music — yet in a personal, original voice and not merely derivative — could continue to be infinitely viable as an option for composers, both in the midst of their own Modernist era and in today’s Postmodern classical milieu.
+Composing with traditional craft is far easier said than done, though, and I have labored for decades to learn to do it.
 It is not just a matter of having a tune here or there, or of writing a short, accessible “film cue,” as some may dismiss it, but of making an extended, developmental, narrative formal argument, complete with melodic invention, counterpoint, modulation, and harmonic sophistication — i.e., all the elements of great tonal craft.